unconnected-dev/javascript-18/_udemy/understanding_es6_and_beyond/readme.txt

 Lexical environments
 A Lexical Environment is a structure that holds identifier-variable mappings (where the identifier is the variable name).
 It consists of two components:
-    - the environment record (which stores the actual variable bindings)
+    - The environment record (which stores the actual variable bindings)
-    - a reference to the outer environment (which allows for lexical scoping)
+    - A reference to the outer environment (which allows for lexical scoping)

 A new lexical environment is created with each block.
 In ES6, variables declared with `let` and `const` are block-scoped, meaning they are only accessible